asyncapi/website/pages/docs/tutorials/getting-started/request_reply.md

 # Describing a replier

-To describe a **replier**, we take the same structure as for the requester, with the simple difference, of using the `receive` action instead.
+To describe a **replier**, we take the same structure as for the requester, with the simple difference of using the `receive` action instead.

 ```yml
 asyncapi: 3.0.0